Onyx-Protocol/Onyx/docs/core/build-applications/queries.md

 List balances of accounts with `checking` as the `type` in the account tags, summed by currency:

 $code checking-accounts-balance ../examples/java/Queries.java ../examples/ruby/queries.rb ../examples/node/queries.js

+### Balances and tag updates

+You can query for balances using asset and account tags.
+These queries use the unspent output index, which is generated using the values of asset and account tags at the time each unspent output was indexed.

+Asset and account tags can be updated, but these updates are not retroactively applied to the unspent output query index.
+Balance queries that rely on the new value of a tag will only reflect unspent outputs that were indexed after the tag was updated.